ArboreusSystems/arboreus_articles/freebsd/private_cloud/eng.private_cloud.md

 * the developers test environment equipped by ability to automate HUGE list of tests for different kind of applications: servers load tests, UI application test and etc
 * the web-design agency kind of private hosting provider for small companies holding
 * the university computation cluster and studying environment for students within ability to provide at least one server instance for every student
-* medical company purposed to care about huge amount of installed application required o be used by regulations
+* medical company purposed to care about huge amount of installed application required to be used by regulations
 * etc

 First of all - What doest it mean "cloud".
 In accordance of definition in public resources it looks like sharing resources of one server through the couple of users.
 In [Wiki](https://en.wikipedia.org/wiki/Cloud_computing) you might to find explanation and historical approach to this term.